 Keep a routine.
 Help offset feelings of uncertainty by keeping life at home as predictable as possible.
 In the face of big changes, even small things that stay the same — like a simple bedtime routine or a fun Saturday morning ritual — can be extremely reassuring.

 Keep the absent parent a part of children's lives.
 Whether it's looking at pictures and videos, saying a special prayer, counting down days on a calendar, finding where mommy or daddy is on a map, making a scrapbook, or organizing an activity your loved one would like, encourage your kids to find creative ways to stay connected to the parent who's away.

 Get support.
 A parent's departure is not only unsettling for the kids, but also overwhelming for the partner who must absorb all the extra duties.
-The armed forces have many programs to help families get through the difficult times.
+The armed forces have many programs to help families get through the tough times.
 Take advantage of them, as well as any offers of support from relatives, friends, or other military families who know what you're going through — especially if you're feeling depleted and are finding it hard to supply the positive interaction your kids need.

 Here are some ideas for making the transition easier:

 Give it time.
 Forget any expectations about how quickly things need to go back to "normal."
-Just because it takes your family some time to readjust doesn't mean you love each other any less or that you won't get back to where you were before — or even someplace better.
-Be patient as you get to know each other again, and give the whole family plenty of opportunities to rediscover each other.
+Just because it takes your family time to readjust doesn't mean you love each other any less or that you won't get back to where you were before — or even someplace better.
+Be patient as you get to know each other again, and give the whole family plenty of chances to rediscover each other.

 Take the pressure off.
 If the first few days and weeks of being together as a family aren't exactly the fairy tale you had in mind, try not to be discouraged.
 Putting pressure on yourself or your family to act or feel a certain way will only make things harder.
 Keep a sense of humor and let the process unfold naturally.